Magnitude-Surveys/gpg/content/seismic/seismic_reflection_stacking.md

 Geophysical Exploration.
 2nd ed.
 Blackwell Science: 1991.</figcaption>
 </figure>

-1. Calculate the Normal Moveout Correction: Again, using the hyperbola corresponding to *v*<sub>*s*</sub>*t*, compute the normal moveout for each trace and then adjust the reflection time by the amount *Δ**T*.
+3. Calculate the Normal Moveout Correction: Again, using the hyperbola corresponding to $`v_st`$, compute the normal moveout for each trace and then adjust the reflection time by the amount $`\Delta T`$.

 <figure class="align-center">
 <img src="./images/NMO_correction.gif"
 alt="./images/NMO_correction.gif" />
 </figure>

-1. Finally, stacking the normal moveout corrected traces generates a single trace.
+4. Finally, stacking the normal moveout corrected traces generates a single trace.
 Each trace corresponds to a zero-offset trace, that is, the seismic trace that would have been recorded by a receiver that is coincident with the source.